CovenantArchitects/The-Partnership-Covenant/CONTRIBUTING.md

 - It has at least one maintainer approval
 - No outstanding “changes requested” reviews remain
 - All Github CI checks pass
-- If governance-related: a Decision Log entry is included or referenced
+- If governance-related: a Decision Log entry is included or referenced in **TESTING/DECISION\_LOG.md**

-All significant merges are archived in `/DECISION-LOG.md`.
+All significant merges are archived in `/TESTING/DECISION-LOG.md`.

 ---